 “I want to quickly and efficiently clean datasets of all sizes to spend more time on analysis and less time on data preparation.
 I will practice data cleaning techniques every week and become proficient in at least three software programs for data cleaning within 8 months.”

-Specific: You will spend more time on data analysis in order to sharpen your expertise.
+S: You will spend more time on data analysis to sharpen your expertise.

 9. Obtain a Promotion